 DO NOT attempt or allow somersaults.
 Landing on the head or neck can cause serious injury, paralysis or death, even when landing in the middle of the bed.

 DO NOT allow more than one person on the trampoline.
-DO NOT allow more than one person inside the trampoline enclosure.
 Use by more than one person at the same time can result in serious injury.

 Use trampoline only with mature, knowledgeable supervision.